braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::note[**Only Maximal Parallelism Preserves Vacuum Symmetry**]

-Maximal parallelism guards symmetry by covering the site set equivariantly, keeping orbits whole where sequences or subsets etch divides, as the biconditional demands via contradiction and commutativity.
-This yields a scalable scheduler with quasi-local checks handling overlaps sans global ties, time capped at logarithmic scale as vertices grow.
+Maximal parallelism acts as the guardian of symmetry by covering the site set equivariantly.
+It keeps orbits whole where sequences or subsets would etch irreversible divides, as the biconditional demands via contradiction and commutativity.
+This yields a scalable scheduler with quasi-local checks that handle overlaps without needing global ties, keeping the time required for an update capped at a logarithmic scale even as the number of vertices grows arbitrarily large.
+The universe does not need to pause and think about every connection; it acts locally and symmetrically, everywhere at once.

-The even tick echoes the tree's branching, suggesting symmetric geometrogenesis from the root; bipartition stalls it, however, by barring odd paths and compliant sites until a breach occurs.
-The Inevitable Geometrogenesis [(§3.4.1)](#3.4.1) frames the release as required tunneling: a parity-spanning edge that starts the chain under thermodynamic necessity.
+The even tick of this scheduler echoes the tree's branching, suggesting a symmetric geometrogenesis that proceeds uniformly from the root outwards.
+However, a fundamental problem remains: the bipartition of the tree stalls this process.
+The strict separation of even and odd depths bars the formation of odd paths and compliant sites, leaving the universe in a state of suspended animation.
+The Inevitable Geometrogenesis [(§3.4.1)](#3.4.1) frames the release from this stasis as a required tunneling event: a parity-spanning edge that starts the chain reaction under thermodynamic necessity.
+The perfect crystal must crack to grow, and we must now identify the source of that crack.
 :::

 -----